Sabitri Chatterjee: TV career

 Sabitri Chatterjee continues to act in commercial Bengali cinemas and television till date.
 She is one of the stars of the mega soap opera Sonar Horin, that has run more than 1000 episodes, which was aired on ETV Bangla.
 She has acted as Muktokeshi in the serial Subarnalata.
 (The title role was played by the National Film Award-winning Ananya Chatterjee), an adaptation of Ashapurna Devi's novel, which was aired on Zee Bangla and as Sona thamma in Jol Nupur which was aired on Star Jalsha.

 She is acted as a senior matriarch of a family in the TV serial Kusum dola, which is aired in STAR Jalsha.
 She has played the master chef in Joto Hashi Toto Ranna, which is a fiction cum reality cookery show, where kitchen skills are weaved around a fictional plot revolving around a certain Gupta family.
-She played a minor role in 2012 Star Jalsha serial Tapur Tupur, and is currently playing the role of a yesteryear actress in Chokher Tara Tui.
+She played a minor role in 2012 Star Jalsha serial Tapur Tupur, and also played the role of a yesteryear actress in Chokher Tara Tui.
 This TV serial is also aired in Star Jalsha.
 She acted in an Indian Bengali show named Andarmahal, which aired on the popular Bengali entertainment channel Zee Bangla.